software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## Sprint Planning

 At the beginning of each Sprint, the _Sprint Planning_ event is organized.
-During this event the whole Scrum Team partcipates in planning the requirements for the sprint.
+During this event the whole Scrum Team participates in planning the requirements for the sprint.
 As we have learned, these requirements are documented as _user stories_, which are a short, simple description of a feature told from the perspective of the person who desires the new feature in the software.
 These user stories are added to a _Product Backlog_, which sort of an prioritized todo-list of user stories for the project.

 The idea of Sprint Planning is not to make long term plans, for example what project should look like after three months.
 Because _requirements tend to change_, we should only do planning for the near future, usually just for the upcoming Sprint.
 That's why Sprint Planning event commonly only takes at most a few hours.

 The Product Owner's responsibility during the event is to _prioritize_ the user stories on the Product Backlog so that the Developers know what to focus on during the upcoming Sprint.
 Developers discuss which of the highest priority user stories they are able to implemented during the upcoming Sprint.
-The chosen user stories for the Sprint are divided in to more technical _tasks_.
+The chosen user stories for the Sprint are divided into more technical _tasks_.
 These tasks are added to a _Sprint Backlog_, which sort of an Developers' todo-list for the Sprint.
 Each Sprint has a _separate Sprint Backlog_.

 ## User stories and tasks